Ninox HTTP Calls

 item(response.result, 3)

-To loop over the items of an array, use a for in loop:
+To loop over the items of an array, use the for...in statement.

 let firstNames := for item in response.result do